wocn-unicamp/TraceFL-Net-Sim/README.md

 python plot_verificar_traces.py
 ```

-## Step 3 — Convert FLOP/round into computation time
+### Step 3 — Convert FLOP/round into Local Computation Time

 ```bash
 python convert_flops_to_trace.py
 ```

-For the current journal configuration, the processed traces are written to:
+For the current Amdahl-enabled configuration, the processed traces are written to:

 ```text
 sys_bimodal_amdahl/
 ```

-## Step 4 — Check the generated computation-time traces
+### Step 4 — Inspect the Generated Computation-Time Traces

-Configure `plot_bimodal_traces.py` to use `sys_bimodal_amdahl/`, then run:

 ```bash
 python plot_bimodal_traces.py
 ```

+Configure the script to use `sys_bimodal_amdahl/` when analyzing the Amdahl-enabled traces.

-## Step 5 — Run TraceFL-Net-Sim
+### Step 5 — Run TraceFL-Net-Sim

 Return to the repository root: